ciatph/ph-municipalities/README.md

 ## Building Standalone Windows Executables

 The main npm scripts can be packaged into standalone windows executables.
+Pre-compiled windows binaries are available for download in the latest [Releases](https://github.com/ciatph/ph-municipalities/releases) download page.

 1. Run any of the following scripts to build the programs.
    ```bash